-Exactly which patellar tendinitis exercises I choose will be dependent on the client in front of me, I will always take into account their preference and how irritable their knee is.
+Exactly which patellar tendonitis exercises I choose will be dependent on the client in front of me, I will always take into account their preference and how irritable their knee is.
 I generally use a combination of heavy slow-loading and power exercises.

 With all the jumper’s knee exercises, I tattoo in the mind (not literally) the phrase: